DinaPapsujevica/MP3-TheBookClub/README.md

 - In the future, I would like to add a section with books that are most reviewed.
 Section name could be - Most read books by our users.
 - I would like to implement that visitors can see how many active users this website has.
 - Every time when admin adds a new Category, this Category automatically adds to the list on Landing page.
+- Clicking on one of the categories user is taken to another page with a book list which was added to this category by all users.
+- On the landing page, I would like to add that it is visible only random 4-5 added book reviews and they change every time user refresh the page.

 ## Technologies Used